 In March 2018, the Company hired Mr. (Jordan) Graft, brother of Chief Executive Officer Aaron Graft, to oversee the Company's development of blockchain and payments technologies, including its TriumphPay platform.
-Mr. (Jordan) Graft's compensation included a prorated base salary of \$437,000 for 2021, \$425,000 for 2020, and \$290,000 for 2019 as well as participation in annual equity and cash incentive compensation programs commensurate with other senior executive leaders in charge of business units (with payments under such programs approved by our Compensation Committee).
+Mr. (Jordan) Graft's compensation included a prorated base salary of \$425,000 for 2020, as well as participation in annual equity and cash incentive compensation programs commensurate with other senior executive leaders in charge of business units (with payments under such programs approved by our Compensation Committee).

 In 2021, the Compensation Committee approved an equity award for Mr. (Jordan) Graft of 41,594 shares of time vested restricted common stock that would vest one-fourth on each of the first four anniversaries of the date of grant.
 This award was made pursuant a broader equity award program aimed at rewarding, incentivizing and retaining key members of the TriumphPay team.
 In 2020, the Compensation Committee approved an incentive bonus of \$580,000 for Mr. (Jordan Graft), to be paid 70% in cash and 30% in restricted stock.
-In 2019, the Compensation Committee approved an incentive bonus of \$580,000 for Mr. (Jordan Graft), to be paid 80% in cash and 20% in restricted stock.
-Mr. (Jordan) Graft also participated in the 2019 Cumulative EPS Award described in our 2020 proxy statement under "Compensation Discussion and Analysis-2019 Executive Compensation Program and Pay Decisions-2019 Cumulative EPS Award" with a target award of 12,500 shares of common stock.

 During 2021, Mr. (Jordan) Graft became a consultant to the Company in the role of strategic advisor to TriumphPay.
-In connection therewith Mr. (Jordan) Graft ceased his employment relationship with the Company had has entered into a consulting agreement with the Company whereby Mr. Graft will provide services related to the Company's TriumphPay payments platform, including guiding product strategy, technical support for product development and interfaces to the platform, supporting the business development teams to include strategic partnerships as well as relationships with freight brokers and shippers, and providing strategic advice and support for TriumphPay's entry into the shipper market.
+In connection therewith Mr. (Jordan) Graft ceased his employment relationship with the Company and has entered into a consulting agreement with the Company whereby Mr. Graft will provide services related to the Company's TriumphPay payments platform, including guiding product strategy, technical support for product development and interfaces to the platform, supporting the business development teams to include strategic partnerships as well as relationships with freight brokers and shippers, and providing strategic advice and support for TriumphPay's entry into the shipper market.
 The consulting agreement has an initial term ending December 31, 2025.
 Pursuant to the Consulting Agreement, Mr. (Jordan) Graft will be paid a consulting fee equal to 3,750 shares of Company common stock for each of the 2022-2025 fiscal years of the Company.
 Mr. (Jordan) Graft's consulting services will count as continued service to the Company for purposes of previously issued equity awards to Mr. Graft.

-Mr. Graft's employment and consulting arrangements have been reviewed and approved by the Company's Compensation and Nominating and Corporate Governance Committees.
+Mr. (Jordan) Graft's employment and consulting arrangements have been reviewed and approved by the Company's Compensation and Nominating and Corporate Governance Committees.